chelsea-12/chelseaexamples/h2-threatmodeling.md

 Potential threat actors can be hackers looking for private information to sell or DoS attackers looking to shut down websites for financial gain.
 Phishing attacks on employees can also be a risk.

 WHAT ARE WE GOING TO DO ABOUT IT?

+- For potential payment frauds, it is best to mitigate this risk but transferring it to a certified payment specialist.
+Have payments on the website be made through this 3rd party provider that has a known a reputable track record for safety
+- Customers and employees should need to authenticate when they log in/create an account
+- This should be even more stringent for employees.
+Usernames should not contain personal information, and passwords should be hard to guess and changed monthly
+- IT department should hold periodic cyber security training for all employees (not opening suspicious links to prevent phishing attacks!)
+- IT department should keep security logs
+- Physical security of warehouse premises should be outsourced to a reputable security firm
+- backup data on a secure, off-site location
+- stock management system can be kept on the cloud (e.g. Salesforce) to transer risk to a reputable company
+- ensure firewalls, anti-virus and anti-malware software are upto date
+- continously monitor network traffic, and employ network segemenation
+- make sure access to sensitive data is limited
+- have an action plan in case any of the potential threats occurs so it can be dealt with as swiftly and efficiently as possible

+DID WE DO A GOOD ENOUGH JOB?